 To demonstrate the problem, let’s start with a print dress with only two colors like black and white.
 Accessorizing sounds easy, on first thought, right?
-However, this black and white dress has a busy print.
+However, the dress bears the challenge of a busy print.
 The print would also be busy when it were polka dots, small thin stripes (of different width makes it even worse), stars or florals.
 Thus, adding accessories becomes tricky and you can quickly look like trying too hard or not trying at all.

 While on a solid black dress you can add a lot without going overboard, on a busy print, even when it is just black and white, accessories must be used sparsely.
 The goal is to adds style to your look, but not to overwhelm it overwhelm it.
 Consequently, adding black and white spectator pumps to this leaf print or to a polka dot print dress, for instance, is not an option.
 The shoes would compete with the print of the dress.

-- Sure, you can always add a pop of color to a black and white dress like red or green or even yellow pumps and a matching clutch.
-Pearl studs in black or white or metal color look nice with this leaf print as well as with a floral dress.
+- Sure, you can always add a pop of color to a black-and-white dress like red or green or even yellow pumps and a matching clutch.
+Pearl studs in black, white or metal look nice with this leaf print as well as with a floral dress.
 This would be a very classic look.

 - A gingham shirt dress also would with this footwear leading also to a romantic outfit.
 Adding a headband, especially with flowers may be too much for a woman in midlife whose primary personal style isn’t romantic.

-- Another easy way to accessorize is to match the add-sons to one of the colors of your print dress.
+- Another easy way to accessorize busy prints is to match the add-sons to one of the colors of your dress.
 It hasn’t to be a perfect match.
-In the case of a floral dress with pink roses on blue, for instance, red or coral shoes or bags as well as beads look nice.
+In the case of a floral dress with pink roses on blue, for instance, red or coral shoes or beads as well as bag look nice.

 - A subtle or neutral color accessory works well with a busy print dress.